biggie-boss/LoreRim/README.md

 - Horksbane now does 500 extra damage to Horkers, Mudcrabs and Slaughterfish.
 Because it's funny.
 - Ice Blade of the Monarch charge increased
 - KotN weapons lingering damage increased to 15 seconds
+- Kru'uls Fang can now be crafted into 30 arrows or bolts that have the same stats as dragonborn arrows/bolts of ice (but available earlier since it only requires arcane craftsmanship)
 - Light of day now deals 20 sun damage, 60 to regular undead and 100 to vampires
 - Magebane now absorbs 100 magicka instead of removing your magicka and dealing 500 damage to enemy magicka
 - Mentor's RIng should be available on that one necromancer again